Sir Max Aitken, 2nd Baronet

 Sir John William Maxwell Aitken, 2nd Baronet, DSO, DFC (15 February 1910 – 30 April 1985), briefly 2nd Baron Beaverbrook in 1964, was a Canadian-British fighter pilot and flying ace of the Second World War, a Conservative politician, and press baron.
-He was the son of The 1st Baron Beaverbrook.
+He was the son of Max Aitken, 1st Baron Beaverbrook.

 Early life

 Aitken was born on 15 February 1910 in Montreal, the son of Gladys Henderson (Drury) and Max Aitken (later Lord Beaverbrook).
 He was the brother of Janet Gladys Aitken.
 He was educated at Sandroyd School then Downsend School, Westminster School and Pembroke College, Cambridge.
 A talented sportsman, he was a university blue at football and a scratch golfer.
-A keen flyer, he spent some time in the thirties flying throughout Europe and the USA.
-He joined the Royal Auxiliary Air Force in 1935, and was commissioned a pilot officer on 11 September.
-He was promoted to flying officer on 14 April 1937.
+He was also a keen flyer and spent some time in the thirties flying throughout Europe and the USA.
+He joined the Auxiliary Air Force (AAF) in 1935, serving part-time with No. 601 Squadron.
+The squadron, the first to be formed in the AAF, was well known for its mostly affluent flying personnel.
+Although a fighter squadron, it was equipped with Hawker Hart light bombers until it began swapping these for the Hawker Demon fighter the year after Aitken joined.
+He was commissioned a pilot officer on 11 September, and was promoted to flying officer on 14 April 1937.

-Military service
+Second World War

-On 15 May 1940, Aitken was promoted to flight lieutenant in the Auxiliary Air Force.
-Aitken served as a Bristol Blenheim and then a Hawker Hurricane pilot with No. 601 Squadron RAF during the early part of the Second World War, becoming commanding officer in June 1940, earning the Distinguished Flying Cross in 1940, and the Distinguished Service Order, in 1942, for eight combat claims.
+Just prior to the outbreak of the Second World War, Aitken was called up for service in the RAF.
+He was involved in a sortie to Borkum, to attack a German seaplane base there, on 27 November 1939.
+This was No. 601 Squadron's first operation of the war.
+Otherwise, it was mostly engaged in night patrols from its base at Biggin Hill.
+It reequipped with Hawker Hurricane fighters in early 1940.
+On 15 May, Aitken was promoted to flight lieutenant.
+Aitken became the squadron's commanding officer in June, earning the Distinguished Flying Cross in 1940, and the Distinguished Service Order, in 1942, for eight combat claims.
 Leaving the squadron on 20 July 1940, he then served as commanding officer of No. 68 Squadron RAF, a night fighter unit, from February 1941 until January 1943, claiming four night victories.

 Serving in the Middle East during the middle war years as wing commander, although he was officially non-operational, he managed to shoot down two Junkers Ju 52 aircraft while flying with No. 46 Squadron RAF in Beaufighters.

 Aitken became wing leader of the Banff Strike Wing (RAF Coastal Command) in 1944.
 He reached the rank of group captain, achieving 16 1/2 kills (one a shared aircraft).
 He did some of his early flying training with Richard Hillary, to whom he was known as Bill, and was featured in Hillary's book The Last Enemy.